computersarecool/willynolan.com/_posts/research/2017-04-09-dsa-opengl.md

     - p: 'As the APIs have progressed, progressively more control has been given to the programmer.'

-  -
     - p: 'Direct State Access (DSA) provides a nice balance between verbosity and control.
 In particular, minimizing or eliminating the “state-machine” construct with DSA makes interacting with the GPU feel much more similar to native C++.'

-  -
     - p: 'Early OpenGL does not provide enough control to the user, but Vulkan can make getting started with graphics very intimidating and prototyping or experimenting with the GPU challenging.'

     - p: 'The research I did resulted in applications that explore many of the ways in which DSA leads to a more elegant programming experience.'

-    - p: 'The featured images show just a few examples of applications made easier with DSA.
-These include (in order) tessellation, an example of the Phong Illumination Model and a real time raytracer.'
+    - p: 'The featured images shows just a few examples of graphics techniques made easier with DSA.
+These include tessellation, an example of the Phong Illumination Model and a real time raytracer.'
 ---